-Babies with larger cystic hygroma during the fetal period may require cesarean delivery since it is impossible for them to pass through the birth canal.
+Babies with larger cystic hygromas during the fetal period may require cesarean delivery since it may be impossible for them to pass through the birth canal.

 Prognosis Of Cystic Hygroma

 The prognosis is good if the entire hygroma can be removed surgically.
-If the abnormal tissue is not obliterated, it may grow again and form hygroma.
+If the abnormal tissue is not obliterated, it may grow again and re-form the hygroma.
+Hygromas also have a better prognosis if it appears after birth.
 The long-term outcome may also depend on chromosomal anomalies, birth defects, and other coexisting factors.

-Prevention of cystic hygroma may not be possible since it is mostly diagnosed on the first fetal ultrasound.
-Cystic hygroma is a manageable condition with proper treatment on time.
+Prevention of cystic hygromas may not be possible since they are most often diagnosed on the first fetal ultrasound.
+A cystic hygroma is a manageable condition with proper and timely treatment.
 You may discuss with the pediatrician to know the suitable treatment for your baby based on the size and location of the growth.

 2. Cystic Hygroma; Sakra World Hospital